fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

 In the above example, we’ve include the World Map, whose map definition (path) is contained in `maps/fusioncharts.world.js`.

-To use any other map (except world and USA) from the 1000+ maps, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the map definition files, tnen copy those map files to your current `/maps` folder.
+To use any other map (except world and USA) from the 1000+ maps, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the map definition files, then copy those map files to your current `/maps` folder.
 The map definition files are named in the format `[MAP_ALIAS].js`, where MAP_ALIAS represents the country, state or region name.
 Then include the respective map file as under:

 ```
 <script type="text/javascript" src="path/to/local/maps/[MAP_ALIAS].js"></script>
 ```

-Click [here]({% site.baseurl %}/chart-guide/getting-started/list-of-charts '@@open-newtab') to explore all the maps available in FusionMaps XT.
+Click [here]({% site.baseurl %}/chart-guide/getting-started/list-of-maps '@@open-newtab') to explore all the maps available in FusionMaps XT.

 The consolidated code looks like as shown below: